wnet-ieg-2/pbs-check-dma/README.md

 echo $player;
 ```

-("sometpmediaid" would be something like '92424242410', you'd get that from the Media Manager; and "url_for_a_mezz_image" would look something like 'https://image.pbs.org/video-assets/AIdcUYK-asset-mezzanine-16x9-ccRViYN.jpg')
+("sometpmediaid" would be something like '92424242410', you'd get that from the PBS Media Manager; and "url_for_a_mezz_image" would look something like 'https://image.pbs.org/video-assets/AIdcUYK-asset-mezzanine-16x9-ccRViYN.jpg')

 That will write out a DIV with the class 'dmarestrictedplayer' that will enclose a thumbnail image sized to 1200x675.
 That will also automatically enqueue appropriate javascript and CSS on the page to act on any div with that class.
 The javascript will then act on that class to look up the location of your visitor, compare it to the list of allowed counties, and if a match is found write out a PBS 'Partner Player' using the supplied TP Media Object ID.